leitbogioro/Tools/README.md

 <br />
 <br />

-**-dd/--image "DD image from a valid url"**: This parameter is for DD mode in KVM or XEN virtualization platform, for example, if you want to DD windows, you can refer to chapter "How to install Windows?" to get more in this document.
+**-dd/--image "DD image from a valid url"**: This parameter is for DD mode in KVM or XEN virtualization platform, current os must be Debian series, for example, if you want to DD windows, you can refer to chapter "How to install Windows?" to get more in this document.
 <br />
 <br />